MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmclient-csp.md

 Supported operation is Get.

 <a href="" id="provider-providerid-aadresourceid"></a>**Provider/*ProviderID*/AADResourceID**
 Optional.
 This is the ResourceID used when requesting the user token from the OMA DM session for Azure Active Directory (Azure AD) enrollments (Azure AD Join or Add Accounts).
-The token is audience specific, which allows for different service principals (enrollment vs. device management).
+The token is audience-specific, which allows for different service principals (enrollment vs. device management).
 It can be an application ID or the endpoint that you are trying to access.

 For more information about Azure AD enrollment, see [Azure Active Directory integration with MDM](azure-active-directory-integration-with-mdm.md).